-Here are some proactive tips to minimize basement flood damage:
+Here are some proactive tips to minimize the water damage:

 - Know the location of your shut-off valves.
 Every adult (and any child old enough to be left home alone) should know where the shut-off valves are for the toilets, showers and sinks in your home, as well as the main water shut-off valve.

 - Purchase water alarms and sensors.
 Inexpensive water alarms and sensors are available online and at local hardware stores.
 Much like a smoke detector alerts you to a fire, water alarms will let you know there’s water where it shouldn’t be.
 Consider installing them near your water heater, under your kitchen sink, or in any flood-prone area of your basement.

 - Install a sump pump.
 If you live in a flood-prone area, consider installing a sump pump.
 Whether you choose a freestanding pedestal pump or a submersible water pump in a pit, it will kick into action when it’s triggered by water and start pumping water out of your house before it has a chance to reach storage, appliances or other electronic equipment, and carpeted areas in your basement.

 Common Flooded Basement Cleanup Mistakes